vikas2020/Data-Visualization-Course-CS-625/HW6/Report.md

 Now after the initial analysis and answering the questions.

-### final two questions are
+### Final two questions are

 ## 1. Does the incidence of COVID-19 infections vary with different seasons?

 ![](mainq1.png)